-Finally, the draft bill includes a measure to prevent set-off of the negative tax bases and the application of tax credits from reducing the tax rate by more than 70 per cent.
-However, the possibility of offsetting amounts not deducted in the future is left open, with a limit of 10 years for negative tax bases and three years for deductions.
+Finally, Law 5/2023 includes a measure to prevent set-off of the negative tax bases and the application of tax credits from reducing the tax rate by more than 70 per cent.
+However, the possibility of offsetting amounts not deducted in the future is left open, with a limit of 17 years for negative tax bases and six years for deductions.